 than others, some observe better than others, but we are still

 8. It's not a process

-which is always properly used.
+that is always properly used.

 Unfortunately, science is all too frequently misused.
 Because